-By taxi or car: If you are being dropped off at the theatre by taxi the main entrance is on the Haymarket which runs parallel to Regent’s Street.
+Getting thereBy Tube: The nearest station to reach the Theatre Royal Haymarket is Piccadilly Circus, on both the Bakerloo and Piccadilly lines.By bus: Numbers 14, 19, 22, 24, 29, 38, 40 and 176 all stop close to the theatre.By taxi or car: If you are being dropped off at the theatre by taxi the main entrance is on the Haymarket which runs parallel to Regent’s Street.
 There are a number of Q-Park car parks near by, which even offer half price parking to theatregoers at the Theatre Royal Haymarket.
 Alternatively, there are a number of National Car Parks nearby which you may be able to park in, but prices tend to be higher.

 SeatingThe Theatre Royal Haymarket holds almost 900 audience members divided across four levels, of which the Stalls is the lowest and closest to the stage, and the balcony is the highest.
 The theatre is built in a traditional style with seats on each level curving around the stage, with those at the far end of each row outside of the proscenium.
 The Stalls exist as one block of seats with no central aisle.
 They curve around the front of the stage, with the best views being towards the middle of each row.
 The overhang from the Royal Circle occurs towards the back of the section, meaning that the rear stalls can be partly restricted, especially if certain set elements occur towards the top of the stage.
 The section is moderately raked, resulting in generally good views over the whole section.

 The Royal Circle and the Upper Circle are both designed in a similar way in three seating blocks; a large central block with smaller sections house right and left.
 Again the curve of the auditorium places some seats outside of the proscenium, giving a side on view to seats especially in the first two rows.
 Both sections are well raked meaning there is clear view over the audiences’ heads.
 Towards the rear of each section seats can become restricted due to the overhang of the section above.
 Aim to sit mid way back to avoid safety rails in the Upper Circle.